gauthma/LaTeX/docs/README.md

 LaTeX compiling
 ---

 Compiling LaTeX files is not a simple matter---after all, there is a reason to use three different scripts...
-For all those scripts, calling with no argument runs the compiler once, i.e. does `small_build()`.
+For all those scripts, calling with no argument runs the compiler once, i.e. calls the function `small_build`.

 ### `compileTeX.minimum.sh`